gengstrand/clojure-news-feed/client/react/README.md

 ## Deving in Kubernetes

-The generated assets are hosted with nginx.
+The generated assets are hosted with Nginx.
 You have to manually change the port in the code here from 3000 to 8080.

 1. for the HOST in client/react/src/features/types.d.ts
 2. for edge.Domainvar in server/edge/server.go